Steps to preventing suicide

 - If they do have a plan but are not threatening immediate action, ensure they agree to not taking suicidal action until they see you again.
 You could formalise this into a contract, agreement or promise.
 Again, encourage professional help and offer to help make the first call.

 - If they have a plan and are threatening immediate action, do not leave them alone.
 Take whatever action is necessary to get them into professional hands.

 How can we tell if someone is a suicide risk?

-Many people who attempt or commit suicide show signs beforehand.
-If we can recognise people who are depressed and at risk of committing suicide, we have the opportunity to intervene with the best chance of a positive outcome.
+Many people who attempt or end their life by suicide show signs beforehand.
+If we can recognise people who are depressed and at risk of taking their own life, we have the opportunity to intervene with the best chance of a positive outcome.
 Be aware that 25% of suicides do not show signs before they make an attempt.